PyGSDR/PyGS/instruction_gsd.md

 - **duration**: specify the duration range for detection.
     - ```duration=(10,30)```
         - Here 10 is the lower limit, and 30 is the upper limit.
         - During detection, it will be spilt into (10, 20) & (20, 30).
     - For general use, the lower limit is 10, and the upper limit is 360.
-    - All windows will split with increments 10/20/40 points.
+        - All windows will be split with increments 10/20/40 points.

-- **includeTe**:
-    - include the electron temperature in the transverse pressure Pt'.
+- **includeTe**: include the electron temperature in the transverse pressure Pt'.
     - ``` includeTe=True```

 - **includeNe**: include the electron number density in the transverse pressure Pt'.